 Now all that’s left to do is lie doggo and enjoy those Dog-mopolitans…while keeping an eye out for the pup-arazzi.

-For hints and tips on travelling around the UK, take a look at part one of our travel guide.
+For hints and tips on travelling around the UK, take a look at part one of our travel guide to travelling with dogs.
 Urban hounds should keep their ears to the ground for part two of our guide about travelling in London.